 7632 Spring Cypress Road, Spring

 Weekends in October transform Old Time Christmas Tree Farm into a Pumpkin Patch ripe for the picking!
 Fall at the Farm doesn't just include pumpkins, though; you'll also want to take a ride on the train and hayride, visit the petting zoo, jump into the bounce house, run through the inflatable corn maze and take advantage of all the other fall-inspired family fun.
 The pumpkin patch is open Fridays, Saturdays and Sundays throughout the month of October.
-Entry is $5.
+Entry is $7 for ages 2 and up.
 Tickets for attractions and pumpkins are extra.

 Posing with pumpkins at the Pure Sound Pumpkin Patch/Photo courtesy of St. Luke's United Methodist Church.